Unicus-International/basement/Documentation/Api_v0.markdown

 ##### Response Codes

-- 200 OK: The body contains the updated information about the body.
-- 201 Created: The updated information can be found at a location indicated by a Location header.
+- 201 Created: The updated information can be found at a location indicated by the `Location` header.
 - 400 Bad Request: The post body is missing or malformed.
 - 403 Forbidden: No user is logged in, or the logged in user does not have permission to create cards.